ghost-inspector/circleci-orbs/README.md

  * `ghostinspector/test-docker-app` - Execute your test suite against your containerized application

 ### Set up
-Set up an environment variable in your CircleCI build called `GI_API_KEY`, this will be used automatically by all commands.
+Set up an environment variable in your CircleCI build called `GI_API_KEY`.
+This will be used automatically by all commands.
 You may also pass the `api-key` parameter explicitly.

 ### Examples